CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - The host does not support 802.3ad and you cannot create a bond on it.
 - You are accounting for a link failure, where the host becomes single connected until the failure is resolved.

-Cumulus Networks recommends you determine how much bandwidth is traveling across the single-connected interfaces and allocate half of that bandwidth to the peer link.
+Determine how much bandwidth is traveling across the single-connected interfaces and allocate half of that bandwidth to the peer link.
 On average, one half of the traffic destined to the single-connected host arrives on the switch directly connected to the single-connected host and the other half arrives on the switch that is not directly connected to the single-connected host.
 When this happens, only the traffic that arrives on the switch that is not directly connected to the single-connected host needs to traverse the peer link.

 In addition, you might want to add extra links to the peer link bond to handle link failures in the peer link bond itself.

 | | |
 |---|---|
-|<div style="width:600px">{{< img src="/images/cumulus-linux/mlag-peerlink-sizing.png" width="800" >}}| <br><ul><li>Each host has two 10G links, with each 10G link going to each switch in the MLAG pair. </li><li>Each host has 20G of dual-connected bandwidth; all three hosts have a total of 60G of dual-connected bandwidth. </li><li>Cumulus Networks recommend you allocate at least 15G of bandwidth to each peer link bond, which represents half of the single-connected bandwidth.</li></ul>
+|<div style="width:600px">{{< img src="/images/cumulus-linux/mlag-peerlink-sizing.png" width="800" >}}| <br><ul><li>Each host has two 10G links, with each 10G link going to each switch in the MLAG pair. </li><li>Each host has 20G of dual-connected bandwidth; all three hosts have a total of 60G of dual-connected bandwidth. </li><li>Allocate at least 15G of bandwidth to each peer link bond, which represents half of the single-connected bandwidth.</li></ul>

 When planning for link failures for a full rack, you need only allocate enough bandwidth to meet your site strategy for handling failure scenarios.
 For example, for a full rack with 40 servers and two switches, you might plan for four to six servers to lose connectivity to a single switch and become single connected before you respond to the event.
 Therefore, if you have 40 hosts each with 20G of bandwidth dual-connected to the MLAG pair, you might allocate between 20G and 30G of bandwidth to the peer link, which accounts for half of the single-connected bandwidth for four to six hosts.